NWPlayer123/Orthrus/README.md

 # Orthrus
 Orthrus is a work-in-progress modding toolkit that aims to support a wide array of game file formats, to allow for blazing fast interoperability across systems and game engines.
 It supports no_std for embedded platforms, and tries to keep dependencies to a minimum.

+For more about the structure of the Orthrus project, see the [Architecture](ARCHITECTURE.md) page.

 ## Current Formats
 ### ncompress - Nintendo Compression Formats
 * Yay0 - used for early first-party engines on N64/GameCube